alenkvakic/angular-chatgpt/README.md

 ### Development server

-Run `ng serve` for a dev server.
+Pull the repository, do `npm install`, and then run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

 ### Code scaffolding